 This commitment is made within the context of the full recognition that academic and intellectual freedom enables high quality research.
-This policy is to be read in conjunction with the Wits Code of Conduct1.
+This policy is to be read in conjunction with the Wits POPIA Policy and the Wits Code of Conduct1.

 It is important to recognise too that breaches of research integrity norms and standards lead inevitably to the harm of participants and damage to the reputations of individuals and the University, which in turn impedes ongoing and future high quality research.